 Your 2020 Virtual Pedal Away Parkinson’s $10 registration fee goes to MWPI to enhance existing services and create new ones in the PD community.
 You get an event T-shirt and opportunities to achieve individual and group goals that earn you rewards and prizes.
 There will be three chances to enter into a raffle drawing for great prizes.
 You will also be connected with other like-minded people to engage, laugh, and learn with.

 Tracking your mileage

 As an event participant, any exercise of any type needs to be documented as miles or minutes using the link to the left.
 You can document any type of daily exercise as minutes or miles, including walking to your mailbox or pedaling up a canyon!
-You can enter more than one exercise event per day by clicking on the button below and creating a new entry each time, or you can collectivize your daily totals at the end of the day into just one entry – the choice is yours!
+You can enter more than one exercise event per day by clicking on the button to the right and creating a new entry each time, or you can collectivize your daily totals at the end of the day into just one entry – the choice is yours!
 At the end of each week, totals will be tallied and results will be published on the progress map located at the bottom of this page.
 There will also be opportunities for support groups to compete with each other (in the friendliest of ways, of course) to achieve group goals.
 Regardless if you are doing this individually or as a group, help us achieve our 3,100 mile goal by December 30, 2020 and get tracking!

 Converting Minutes to Miles

 Your life may seem ordinary to you but can be extraordinary to others.
 By sharing your story, you practice courage and help others muster their own to keep going.
 Sharing success stories will inspire others and will help you get the celebration and support that you need to keep moving!
 Click on the button below and tell us about your experiences while participating in the 2020 VPAP event.
 We cannot wait to hear your story!

 Measuring your goals